Test Your Knowledge

 Can multi-institutional safety coalitions apply for Buckle Up for Life grants?

-Organizations may only apply for Buckle Up for Life grants on their own behalf—not on behalf of multi-institutional safety coalitions.
-It is imperative for us to contract directly with individual institutions whose leadership can take full responsibility for the administration of awarded funds and the supervision of staff implementing the program.
+Organizations may only apply for Buckle Up for Life grants on their own behalf, not on behalf of multi-institutional safety coalitions that do not operate under their own unique EIN/TIN.
+Organizations who manage local safety coalition chapters (E.g., Safe Kids, Injury Free, Etc.) should apply on their own organization’s behalf.
+It is imperative for us to partner directly with individual institutions whose leadership can take full responsibility for the administration of awarded resources and the supervision of staff implementing the program.

 Grants awarded by Buckle Up for Life should not be utilized to subsidize coalitions that receive direct or indirect funds from motor vehicle manufacturers other than Toyota.